 That you have some experience with contact improvisation, or other acrobatic/dance/somatic/yoga/bodywork/authentic relating/tantra/galactic modality, whether in school, professional dance, the community/jam scene, or the space of workshops.
 If you are coming with a partner or close friend who isn't involved in one of these fields, we may overlook this request for them.
 If you are simply looking for a friendly place to camp, we would be happy to point you in other directions, as there are a number of friendly camps that are less specifically focused.

 That you make plans to come into the Playa by Sunday, August 27th, after Dinner for the opening circle, particularly if this is your first year on Playa.
-We can likely get anyone who wants to come in early on Saturday, August 26th, and we request that you arrive in Reno ready to come in on Saturday if at all possible.
+We didn't get extra passes for people to come in on Saturday August 26th.
 We also need people to come early to build, starting on Sunday, August 20th, contingent on availability of Early Arrival Passes.

 That sign up to join one or more Camp Teams and participate in the specific tasks for this team throughout the week.
 Camp Teams will be responsible throughout the week for the crucial aspects of the camp and will work together to focus on their parts of the camp and make it all most awesome.